Shopify/shopify-app-js/.changeset/curvy-apes-beam.md

 "@shopify/shopify-app-remix": patch
 ---

-Fix back stack for embedded apps
+Fix a bug that prevents using the browser's back stack for embedded apps